Type-driven Neural Programming by Example: Background

 Having such information available at the type level may add additional information over what is used in the simpler case above.
 For example, a function to look up elements in a list based on their respective locations might take as its inputs one list containing any type of element, along with a second list of integers containing the indices.

 Now, in a \emph{context-free} grammar, such distinctions could not be expressed in a meaningful way: such a grammar would quickly explode to the point of no longer remaining a reasonable abstraction to a human observer.
-As such, one may regard the reliance of types over a grammar for the purpose of restricting the search space as a generalization of solely relying on a grammar for the purpose of restricting the search space. ~\footnote{ Nevertheless, it should be noted here that not all programs benefit from this, but only those for which potential operators include statically typed functions making use of parametric return types, i.e. return types containing type variables.
+As such, one may regard the reliance of types over a grammar for the purpose of restricting the search space as a generalization of solely relying on a grammar for the purpose of restricting the search space.

-As a result, this restriction limits our method from adding value in direct synthesis of programming languages that are \emph{dynamically typed}, e.g. the language Ruby, as well as those lacking \emph{parametric polymorphism}, e.g. the language Go.

-However, this only partly hinders those wishing to synthesize programs in such languages: rather than synthesizing in such languages directly, we would suggest synthesizing from the language that \emph{best constrains} the search space, then using source-to-source translation methods as discussed in Section \ref{sec:synthtypes} (e.g. neural machine translation~\citep{kalchbrenner2013recurrent}), using the synthesized program as input to obtain a program translated into the target language. }
+We may therefore use types to prune out additional programs that are not sensible, i.e. would not pass a type-check.
+This way types may help us restrict the synthesis search space, as per our hypothesis thereby improving synthesis performance.